cloudogu/reveal.js-docker-example/README.md

   the browser):
   * Start with `./startPresentation.sh`
   * Presentation is served at http://localhost:8000
+  * Linux users can avoid port conflicts (e.g. with multiple presentations running) by using
+    `./startPresentation.sh internal`
+    which results in no port bindings to localhost.
+Instead the internal IP of the docker container is used
 * a [`Dockerfile`](Dockerfile) that creates an image containing a web-server that serves the presentation as a completely static website:
   * Build with `docker build -t presentation`